ktorio/ktor-documentation/topics/migrating-3.md

 - `ApplicationEngineEnvironmentBuilder` has been renamed to `ApplicationEnvironmentBuilder`.
 - `applicationEngineEnvironment` has been renamed to `applicationEnvironment`.

 These changes will impact existing code that relies on the previous model.
-For example in `embeddedServer()` it might look like the following example:
+For example, in the `embeddedServer()` function, the changes can be illustrated through the following example:

 <tabs group="ktor_versions">
 <tab title="2.2.x" group-key="2_2">